-Diesel Oxidation Catalyst - The Diesel Oxidation Catalyst is also known as the (DOC).
-The DOC is a device in the exhaust system that oxidizes certain elements in the exhaust gases.
-These elements can include carbon monoxide (CO), hydrocarbons and the soluble organic fraction (SOF) of particulate matter.
+Diesel Oxidation Catalyst - The DOC is a device in the exhaust system that oxidizes certain elements in the exhaust gases.
+These elements can include carbon monoxide (CO), hydrocarbons and the soluble organic fractions (SOF) of particulate matter.
+Diesel Particulate Filter - The Diesel Particulate Filter filters particulates from the exhaust gases.
+The hot exhaust gases burn off the particulates.
+This process prevents the DPF from becoming blocked with soot.